YongHoJang/GeoTagger-Server/README.md

 geotagger-app-server
 ====================

-A server side application that provides api for a 4K mobile app
+A server side application that provides api for a geotagger mobile app.